Wordvice AI Blog

 In this sentence, since “between” is used, the conjunction “and” should be used instead of the preposition “to.”
 (Read more about conjunction rules.)
 However, another way to correct this sentence would be to change the preposition “between” to the preposition “from.”
 There are many such rules in English when combining prepositions in sentences.

-To try all of Wordvice AI’s free AI text editortools, including the AI Proofreader, free AI Paraphraser, free AI Text Summarizer, and free AI Translator, visit Wordvice.ai and use all of them after registering.
+To try all of Wordvice AI’s AI text editors, including the AI Proofreader, free AI Paraphraser, free AI Text Summarizer, free AI Translator, free AI Grammar Checker, AI Plagiarism Checker, and AI Detector visit Wordvice AI and use them after registering.

 And after using our free AI tools, send your important work to a professional language editing service to polish your paper before submission.